Learning to Optimize with Stochastic Dominance Constraints

 This work bridges several topics, including robust optimization, decision making under uncertainty, ML for optimization, and optimization with approximated gradients.

-\paragraph{ML for optimization.} Leveraging machine learning to help optimization has raised a lot of interest in recent years.
+\textbf{ML for optimization.} Leveraging machine learning to help optimization has raised a lot of interest in recent years.
 Some representative works include leveraging reinforcement learning~\citep{khalil2017learning, bello2016neural}, unsupervised learning~\citep{karalias2020erdos}, and learning guided search~\citep{li2018combinatorial} for combinatorial optimization and stochastic optimization~\citep{dai2021neural}.
-One main goal in this prior work is to leverage the generalization ability of neural networks to help solve new instances from the same distribution better or faster.
-While these successes inspired and motivated this work, one key distinction is that we solve individual problems with guarantees and without training.
-This principle is similar to model based black-box optimization~\citep{snoek2012practical, papalexopoulos2022constrained}, where surrogate models are estimated iteratively and used to guide the optimization.
+One main goal has been to leverage the generalization ability of neural networks to help solve new instances from the same distribution better or faster.
+While these successes inspired and motivated this work, one key distinction is that we solve individual problems with guarantees and without meta-training.
+This principle is similar to model-based black-box optimization~\citep{snoek2012practical, papalexopoulos2022constrained}, where surrogate models are estimated iteratively and used to guide the optimization.
 To the best of our knowledge, this is the first stochastic approach for solving optimization problems with stochastic dominance constraints that is both scalable and achieves provable global convergence.

-\paragraph{Robust optimization/decision making under uncertainty.} Robust optimization and decision making under uncertainty have been longstanding topics in artificial intelligence.
+\textbf{Robust optimization/decision making under uncertainty.} Robust optimization and decision making under uncertainty have been longstanding topics in artificial intelligence.
 For example, utility elicitation \citep{chajewska2000making,boutilier2006constraint} considers the problem of maximizing expected utility under feasibility constraints without precise knowledge of the utility function.
 A standard approach is to minimize mini-max regret subject to constraints on possible utility functions, thereby achieving worst case robustness to the true underlying utility.
 Much of the work in this area has considered structured problem formulations using graphical models, to simply the constraints and utility function forms.
 Here we handle more flexible formulations through neural network parameterizations of the dual functions.

-\section{Experiments}
+\section{EXPERIMENTS}

-We evaluate the proposed \algabb using two practical problem formulations: portfolio optimization and the stochastic optimal transport (OT) problem as defined in \secref{sec:formulation}.
+We evaluate the proposed \algabb using two practical problem formulations, namely portfolio optimization and the stochastic optimal transport problem as defined in \secref{sec:formulation}.